Women, Gender, and Sexuality Studies

 Analyzes how the structure and rules of the American political system influence how women participate in politics.
 Specifically, the course focuses on women politicians by looking at theories of ambition, stereotypes, and partisanship, amongst others, that impact a woman's decision to run for office and then win election.
 These topics are presented in a comparative nature by gender and party and across all levels of government.

-Prerequisite: Junior/senior status or POSC 210
+Prerequisite: POSC 210 or junior status

 Attributes: Women Gender Sexuality Studies (WMST)